spatialos/gdk-for-unity/docs/content/mobile/android/ways-to-test.md

 ## Unity Remote

 With the Unity Remote, you don’t have to spend time building and deploying your game, reducing development iteration times.
-It mirrors the Unity Editor’s Game view on your mobile device, giving you quick feedback on how the game looks on a mobile device.
+It mirrors your Unity Editor’s Game view on your mobile device, giving you quick feedback on how the game looks on a mobile device.
 However, it does not provide the full native capabilities of the game running on a device.

 For more information, see the following documentation: